 A board skills matrix has been developed to determine if the skills of the Board reflect the range of skills the Board requires.
-During the reporting period, Mr. Christian Gisy joined the Board as new Chair of the NRC, extending the Board's German governance skills and scale up experience.
-The Company intends to disclose an updated skills' matrix in due course in 2023 reflecting the above.
+The Company intends to disclose an updated skills' matrix in due course in 2024.

 Recommendation 2.3 - Disclosure of independence of directors - Adopted